Android 3DS SDK

 Handle application backup rules

 The Ravelin 3DS SDK defines backup rules in its Manifest file.
-In case you have backup rules in your own application manifest file, make sure to merge the 3DS SDK backup rules, otherwise they will be override during the Manifest merging process and that may result with an unexpected behaviour.
+In case that backup is enabled, and you have backup rules in your own application manifest file, make sure to merge the 3DS SDK backup rules, otherwise they will be overridden during the Manifest merging process and that may result with an unexpected behaviour.

 <application android:dataExtractionRules="@xml/backup_rules_31_and_above"